oz/aguaxaca/README.md

 ## Text parsing

-Tesseract is a good open-source OCR program, but because of the image formatting, it is currently unable to extract text from the notices.
-To work around this, we currently rely on Anthropic's LLM (Sonnet 3.7) to extract information from the images.
+Tesseract has always been an okay open-source OCR program, but because of the image formatting, it is currently unable to extract text from the notices.
+To work around this, we currently rely on genAI for OCR-ing *and* formatting the output.

+The code is tailored for Anthropic's LLM (Sonnet 3.7 is completely fine) to extract information from the images.
 This means that you will need an Anthropic API key, and some credits, to run the "parser".
 Yay.

-Here's a prompt that will successfully extract data from the water distribution images:
+With the correct hardware, using Ollama with a different model would work great for example, but that's more expensive than paying Anthropic for now.

-See `parser/parser.go` for a prompt that will extract information from SOAPA_Oax's publications.

-Here's a sample answer from Sonnet 3.7:
+Look into `parser/parser.go` for a prompt that will extract information from SOAPA_Oax's publications.
+Here's a sample response from Sonnet 3.7:

 ```
 date,schedule,location_type,location_name
-2025-03-16,matutino-vespertino,COLONIA,Unión
-2025-03-16,matutino-vespertino,COLONIA,Periodista
-2025-03-16,matutino-vespertino,COLONIA,Francisco I. Madero
-2025-03-16,matutino-vespertino,COLONIA,Ixcotel
-2025-03-16,matutino-vespertino,COLONIA,Carretera antigua a Monte Albán
-2025-03-16,matutino-vespertino,COLONIA,Hospital Civil
-2025-03-16,matutino-vespertino,FRACCIONAMIENTO,Elsa
-2025-03-16,matutino-vespertino,EJIDO,Guadalupe Victoria (sectores 3 y 4 parte baja)
-2025-03-16,vespertino-nocturno,COLONIA,Reforma (parte baja)
-2025-03-16,vespertino-nocturno,COLONIA,América Norte (parte alta)
-2025-03-16,vespertino-nocturno,COLONIA,Lomas del Crestón (parte baja y media)
-2025-03-16,vespertino-nocturno,COLONIA,Estrella (parte baja)
-2025-03-16,vespertino-nocturno,COLONIA,Eliseo Jiménez Ruiz Norte
+2025-07-21,matutino-vespertino,colonia,Libertad
+2025-07-21,matutino-vespertino,colonia,10 de Abril
+2025-07-21,matutino-vespertino,colonia,Monte Albán
+2025-07-21,matutino-vespertino,colonia,Adolfo López Mateos
+2025-07-21,matutino-vespertino,colonia,Presidente Juárez
+2025-07-21,matutino-vespertino,colonia,Margarita Maza de Juárez
+2025-07-21,matutino-vespertino,colonia,Bosque Sur
+2025-07-21,matutino-vespertino,colonia,"Jardín (sector Bugambilias)"
+2025-07-21,matutino-vespertino,fraccionamiento,Jardines de Las Lomas
+2025-07-21,matutino-vespertino,ejido,"Guadalupe Victoria (sector 1, 2ª sección Oeste)"
+2025-07-21,matutino-vespertino,unidad,Ferrocarrilera
 ```

 ### Dev Notes